Jurisdiction of the Armed Forces and Chaplaincy (organization): Disaffiliation from the ACNA

+JAFC v.
+ACNA

-On October 6, 2025, the JAFC filed a complaint against the ACNA in the Charleston Division of the United States District Court for the District of South Carolina.
+On October 6, 2025, the JAFC filed a complaint against the ACNA in the Charleston Division of the United States District Court for the District of South Carolina through its law firm, Nelson Madden Black, demanding the ACNA refrain from claiming to oversee the JAFC.
 The complaint accused the ACNA of multiple unfair business practices including alleged misrepresentation, false advertising, misappropriation, tortious interference, trademark infringement, defamation, and breach of the South Carolina Unfair Trade Practices Act.
 In an FAQ document, a JAFC spokesperson claimed that Jones was the victim of "a targeted attack" by Wood, citing Jones' alleged criticism of "errors, missteps, and mismanagement within the Archbishop's office."
 According to The Living Church, the complaint framed the JAFC nonprofit as a "business that offers chaplain endorsements as a service" and the JAFC alleged the ACNA's efforts to communicate with chaplains and government agencies about Jones' departure as engaging in unfair competition.
 Within weeks of Jones' inhibition, the JAFC lost half its income, and half of the chaplains and two-third of missions, parishes and chapels had disaffiliated from the JAFC to remain in the ACNA.

+In November, Federal Judge Bruce Hendricks of the United States District Court for the District of South Carolina issued three restraining orders against the ACNA on behalf of the JAFC.
+On December 22, the JAFC amended its legal filing against the ACNA to include new charges of conspiracy, theft of proprietary information, and theft of personnel records (a federal crime), causing the potential judgment to exceed $10 million in base counts alone.
+One ACNA bishop confided: "I think we are getting dangerously close to bankrupting ourselves into non-existence."
+The same month, the bishops of the JAFC launched a new denomination, the Anglican Reformed Catholic Church, "to provide a stable ecclesiastical home for those who love Anglican tradition but seek clear accountability, uncompromised doctrinal standards, and a deep connection to the broader catholic Church."
+The group's leaders began referring to the new denomination as "classic Anglican" and listed three dioceses: the Anglican Diocese of Saint Andrew, covering the western United States; The Anglican Diocese of Saint Martin Tours, covering the eastern United States; and a continuation of the JAFC.
+The new denomination's website initially described the denomination as being affiliated with the Union of Scranton, an Old Catholic communion group whose holy orders are recognized by the Roman Catholic Church.
+However, representatives from the Polish National Catholic Church, a subsidiary of the Union of Scranton, denied this affiliation.